-The RT8108 series are single-phase synchronous buck PWM DC-DC controllers designed to drive two N-MOSFETs.
-They provide a highly accurate, programmable output voltage precisely regulated to low voltage requirement with an internal 0.6V or 0.8V reference.
+The RT8109 is a single-phase synchronous buck PWM DC-DC controller designed to drive two N-MOSFETs.
+It provides a highly accurate, programmable output voltage precisely regulated to low voltage requirement with an internal $0.6V \pm 1\%$ reference.

-The RT8108 series use a single feedback loop voltage mode PWM control for fast transient response.
+The RT8109 uses a single feedback loop voltage mode PWM control for fast transient response.
 The high driving capability makes it suitable for large output current applications.
-An oscillator with fixed frequency 200kHz / 300kHz / 500kHz reduces the component size of the external inductor and capacitor for saving PCB board area and cost.
+An oscillator with fixed frequency 300kHz reduces the component size of the external inductor and capacitor for saving PCB board area and cost.